stevewilliams87/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="select">Select / Selecting / Selection</td>
-      <td>Choosing text, objects or images by clicking, <a href="#drag">dragging, or using keyboard shortcuts so that they become active for editing or manipulation.
+      <td>Choosing text, objects or images by clicking, <a href="#drag">dragging</a>, or using keyboard shortcuts so that they become active for editing or manipulation.
 When text is selected, the selected text is <a href="#highight selected content">highlighted</a>.
 See this article for different ways to select and examples: <a href="/word/selecting-text/">Selecting text</a></td>
     </tr>
     <tr>
       <td id="soft-return">Soft return</td>
       <td>When typing pressing <strong>Shift + Enter</strong> will create a soft return that starts a new line which is still connected to the same paragraph before.
-In lists, a shoft return will create a new line for the existing bullet/list number, see <a href="/word/lists-soft-hard-returns/">Lists: Soft and hard returns</a> for examples.
+In lists, a soft return will create a new line for the existing bullet/list number, see this article for examples: <a href="/word/lists-soft-hard-returns/">Lists: Soft and hard returns</a>.
 Another type of return is a <a href="#hard-return">hard return</a>.</td>
     </tr>
     <tr>
       <td id="sort">Sort</td>